 First of all, let’s get it straight.
 There are no sales of cannabis to visitors to Uruguay.

-To be able to buy weed, you’ll need to be Uruguayan or a resident.
+To be able to buy weed, you need to be Uruguayan or a resident.
 So no, Uruguay is not the next Amsterdam.
 There are no brown cafes.

 But all is not lost, Uruguayans are super-friendly about offering their home-grown.

 So read on for more about the legal situation including how it affects travellers.